-MLK50: Where Do We Go From Here?
-Is the theme for the year-long commemoration of Dr. King’s assassination.
+MLK50: Where Do We Go From Here? is the theme for the yearlong commemoration of Dr. King’s assassination.
 This was the title of Dr. King’s final book as well as the title of the speech he delivered August 16, 1967 at the Southern Christian Leadership Conference.
 In 2018, our desire is not simply to reflect and recount the history, but to connect the history to contemporary issues, this forward looking theme is most appropriate for this commemoration.
 The sub-themes for the events will be poverty/economic equity, education, justice and nonviolence.

 10:00 AM Daylong Tributes from the MLK50 Main Stage in the Museum Courtyard – Musical, dance and spoken word performances and reflections from civil rights leaders in salute to Dr. King.
-Free to the public.

 6:15 PM Evening of Storytelling – Civil Rights Icons and New Movement Makers in dialogue about “the Movement” then and now.
-This is a ticketed event at Crosstown Concourse.
-Get tickets below.